athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 - How do I **configure** a Clojure project?
 - How do I **build** Clojure for production?

 Now, when I first came to clojure, the answer to the above questions were, _"use [lein] or [boot]"_.
-Then, around the end of 2017, a third option came along: the [Clojure Tools].
+Then, around the end of 2017, a third option came along: the [Clojure CLI Tools]<a href="#cli-tool-v-dev-tools" aria-describedby="footnote-label" id="cli-tool-v-dev-tools-ref">.</a>.
 Admitedly, it took me a while to understand their purpose and how to use them and that's where this post comes in<a href="#clojure-tools-simple" aria-describedby="footnote-label" id="clojure-tools-simple-ref">.</a>

-My goal with this post is to share my knowledge around the [Clojure Tools] by outlining the problem they solve and how they compare to other tools like `lein` and `boot`.
+My goal with this post is to share my knowledge around the [Clojure CLI Tools] by outlining the problem they solve and how they compare to other tools like `lein` and `boot`.

-## Clojure Tools
+## Clojure CLI Tools

-If you installed Clojure using the [official guide] you likely already have the `Clojure Tools` installed are are using them.
-Having said this, the `Clojure Tools` can go by a number of names, and people often refer to the sub-tools within the `Clojure Tools` suite.
+If you installed Clojure using the [official guide] you likely already have the `Clojure CLI Tools` installed are are using them.
+Having said this, the `Clojure CLI Tools` can go by a number of names, and people often refer to the sub-tools within the `Clojure CLI Tools` suite.
 Thus, before we go on, let's nail down some naming conventions.

-`Clojure Tools` is an umbrella name and may not even be the official one.
+`Clojure CLI Tools` is an umbrella name and may not even be the official one.
 It includes tools like `clj`, `clojure`, `deps.edn` and `tools.deps.alpha`.
 Thus, you will often here members of the Clojure community referring to each one of these individually.
-When they are, they are often (context is important here) referring to what I am calling the `Clojure Tools`.
+When they are, they are often (context is important here) referring to what I am calling the `Clojure CLI Tools`.
 For brevity, I will refer to them all as `clj` going forward.

 Alright, so we have `clj` available to us, what does it do and how can we use it?
 Here are some common tasks: